Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Skill Clause**
 	- Equipping the skill Stop Ward is prohibited.
 	- If a class can learn a skill by himself, then he can't equip the skill if the learning level is higher than class' current level.
 For example, you can't transfer Clarity 2 to Spellblade at level 18 since Spellblade can learn it at level 21.
 (2020/9/30)
-- **Obstacle Clause** (2020/10/4)
+- **Obstacle Clause** (2020/10/15)
-	- You cannot place an obstacle (phalanx, gunner's obstacles, etc.) that would make it impossible for an enemy unit to reach any of your own units.
+	- You cannot place an obstacle (phalanx, gunner's obstacles, etc.) that would make it impossible for an enemy unit to "reach" any of your own units.
+	  - "Reach any of your own units" means that for any enemy, there exists a path connecting at least one of your own units.
+A path is made of tiles (water and lava are not counted) that have adjacent elev difference <= 2.
-	- "Reach any of your own units" means enemies can move to the tile next to at least one of your units with elev difference <= 2 (so that a melee attack can be conducted).
+	  - For simplicity, you may imagine every enemy is a healthy human melee fighter with up 2 down 2 jump and can't get into water and lava, and if he can move to the tile next to at least one of your units and conduct a melee attack, then we say there is a "path".
+	  - As explained above, an enemy inflicted bind may not be able to "reach" your units, but if there is a path defined above, then it's legal.
+	  - Similarly, an undead may not stand on the tiles of sanctuary.
+While as long as there exists a path, then it's legal.
+See the example in the end of this section.
 	- You may watch how phalanx is abusable here: https://www.youtube.com/watch?v=qUtBRLZu0Hk.
 - **Jewelry Clause**
 	- Only two necklaces of denam and catiua, warrior/defender ring and those craftable from Jewelry 1 (except warrior/defender band) are allowed.
 Since normal enemies only use them.
 (2020/9/30)